Graduate Student Funding

 IRAD interns are appointed for the academic year, and often those appointments run into the summer months as well.
 Interns must be enrolled full-time.

 The Coleman Scholarship was created through the generous contribution of Charles H. and Dorothee Coleman, the former a longtime professor of history at EIU.
 The scholarship is meant to recognize the fundamental importance of history teaching in our society, and is normally awarded to one outstanding full-time graduate student pursuing a teaching career at the secondary education level.
 The award provides a semester tuition waiver and stipend.

 Other Sources of Funding

 We offer yearly a number of monetary awards for outstanding work in the MA program, such as the Schlauch, Syndergaard, and History Study Abroad Scholarships.

 Both the department and Graduate School offer competitive grants for students giving papers at conferences.

 History MA students in the past have succeeded in winning several University-wide graduate fellowship competitions including the Francis Meyer Hampton Scholarship (up to $20,000 for two years), ROTC scholarships, and other special awards and scholarships (see the Graduate Catalog for descriptions and eligibility requirements).

-The International Student Office offers foreign students International Student Scholarships (tuition waivers).
+The Office of International Students and Scholars offers foreign students International Student Scholarships (tuition waivers).